basisproject/basisproject.github.io/faq.md

 ## How is this different from communism?

 If everybody participating agreed to set their wages to zero, you'd essentially have a form of communism.
-Granted, UBI is still a form of "money" and this might disagree with the "moneyless" attribute of communism, but it's a happy medium between no longer tracking wages and systemic limits on resource consumption.
+Granted, UBI is still a form of "money" and this might disagree with the "moneyless" stipulation of communism, but it's a happy medium between no longer tracking wages and systemic limits on resource consumption.
 It's also possible that we all collectively agree to set UBI to zero, set the credit cost of all resources to zero, and trust each other to not take more than we need.
 Far-fetched, maybe, but conceivable (and supported by the system).

 In other words, Basis is a set of tools for managing an ecologically-focused libertarian socialist economy and could work in a fully-communist context as well.